terminal-labs/cli-passthrough/README.md

 This implementation of subprocess.popen + pty currently has the following limitations:

-1. It doesn't run *every* command, just most. `ssh` doesn't work :/
+1. It doesn't run *every* command.
+Commands that need input from the user do not work, such as `ssh` or `ipython`.

 1. It makes assumptions about the terminal size.
 It would be better if it detected the terminal the python is ran in, and use the same dimensions.